01 of 03

 - Find out early what the Fantasy Faire hours are.
 It closes early most days, and you wouldn't want to put it off too long.

 - Some days (but not all), the lines at the Fantasy Faire get very short during the parade.
-It's worth checking if your schedule allows some flexibility.
+It's worth checking if your schedule allows for some flexibility.

 - Make the most of your greeting by thinking of something fun to do with the character or a good question to ask them.
 Guests who engage creatively often get a little more time with their characters.